Kinto/kinto/docs/api/1.x/buckets.rst

     .. note::

         In order to create only if it does not exist yet, a ``If-None-Match: *`` request header can be provided.
-A ``412 Precondition Failed`` error response will be returned if the record already exists.
+A |status-412| error response will be returned if the record already exists.

 .. include:: _status-put-object.rst